Alegzandr/team-generator/README.md

 ## Feature Snapshot

 -   **Discord OAuth login** – we only store your Discord ID, username, and avatar; an HttpOnly cookie carries the seven-day JWT so scripts can’t steal it.
 -   **Saved & temporary rosters** – permanent players live in SQLite; temporary ones stay local to the browser.
-Both lists support inline edits, drag-and-drop reordering, and “select all / clear all” toggles, plus 0‑10 skill ratings that better reflect a player’s range.
+Both lists support inline edits, drag-and-drop reordering, “select all / clear all”, infinite scrolling, and 0‑10 skill ratings.
+Pagination (20 players/batch) keeps massive rosters smooth.
 -   **Momentum-aware balancing** – recent matches (last 4h) nudge a player’s effective skill up/down, helping the algorithm keep squads fresh.
 Fresh sessions start with zero momentum, and the boost can be toggled off or scoped per game.
 -   **Game-aware map picker** – optionally pick or roll a map for each match (Valorant, CS2, Rocket League, LoL, Overwatch 2, Siege).
-Users can ban maps per game, and history stores the chosen game/map for future reference.
+Users can ban maps per game, screenshot overlays capture the choice, and history stores the selected game/map/status for future reference.
 -   **Drag-first team builder** – generate proposed teams, then drag players directly between columns (even to swap with a full roster).
-A fairness warning appears if skills drift too far apart.
+A fairness warning appears if skills drift too far apart, and post-screenshot locks make it clear when you must record or abandon the match.
+-   **Clipboard-ready screenshots** – share the current teams or any match in history via a single camera button.
+The UI hides helper text automatically and falls back to downloading if the clipboard API is unavailable.
--   **Match scoring history** – saving a match records both team rosters and scores.
-Any entry can be edited or deleted, and the same modal is used to capture results everywhere.
+-   **Match scoring history** – saving or abandoning a match records rosters, map, and status (completed/canceled).
+Any entry can be edited, deleted, or copied as an image; canceled rows remain visible for audit trails.
 -   **Localization + GDPR** – English/French toggle, cookie consent banner, “delete everything” endpoint, and automatic inactive-user pruning keep the app compliant.
 -   **Docker-ready** – one `docker compose up` brings up the API, client bundle, and reverse proxy.